 |Victoria Falls Rainbow Hotel||Victoria Falls, Zimbabwe||DBB||2 Nights|

-Adventurous travellers seeking a truly remote African safari will be thrilled to discover that such a thing still exists.
-As the second largest game reserve in the world and one of the least visited, nothing can prepare you for the sheer wonder of exploring this vast reserve with its wild, untouched beauty.
-The landscape is dominated by sand veldt, acacias, and Kalahari appleleaf, interspersed with grasslands, and dotted with occasional sand dunes, pans and fossil river valleys.
+Adventurous travellers seeking a truly remote African safari will be thrilled to discover it in central Botswana.
+The Central Kalahari Game Reserve is the second largest game reserve in the world and one of the least visited, nothing can prepare you for the sheer wonder of exploring this vast reserve with its wild, untouched beauty.
+The landscape is dominated by sand veld, acacias, and Kalahari apple-leaf, interspersed with grasslands and dotted with occasional sand dunes, pans and fossil river valleys.
 While the reserve is home to an impressive variety of wildlife, there is one animal that is rather obviously absent, the human being.
-It is this lack of human traffic, combined with the park’s lack of infrastructure, that makes for a challenging and marvelously authentic African experience.
+It is this lack of human traffic, combined with the park’s lack of infrastructure, that makes for a challenging and marvellously authentic African experience.
 Visitors need to be entirely self-sufficient but those willing to make the effort will be richly rewarded.

 Kang Ultra Stop is situated half way along the Trans Kgalagadi Highway.
 The hotel and lodge have grown over time and now offers a wide range of rooms, all furnished with modern comfortable beds and facilities, including an air-conditioner.

 Other facilities include a swimming pool, restaurant, bar, a curios shop and a super market at the service station.

 |Game Drive||Leisure activities such as Swimming pool|